UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-10-team03-instruction-to-post.md

 {:toc}

 ## Main Content
 We aimed at using CLIP as backbone because of its outstanding performance on zero shot classification tasks.
-We would like to extend other methods such as class activation/attention map, LCTR transformer and TS transformer to CLIP so that we can achieve localization prediction on novel datasets.
-This page will introduce this project from the aspect of background introduction and method analysis.
+We would like to adapt other methods such as class activation/attention to CLIP like architectures so that we can achieve localization prediction on novel datasets.
+This page will introduce this project from the aspect of background introduction and our proposed method.

 ## Background

-Weakly supervised localization is important as it can effectively reduce the cost of annotation for bounding boxes.
-Zero shot learning is attractive because it can not only solve problems targeting at pre-determined object category, but also non-predetermined category.
+Weakly supervised object localization is an important task as it can effectively reduce the cost of annotation for bounding boxes.
+Zero shot learning is attractive because it does not only solve problems targeting at pre-determined object categories, but also non-predetermined categories, which eliminates the cost of training on new datasets.

 ### What is weakly supervised localization